croutledge/neovim/readme.md

 ## Fugitive
 Do everything you can do with git in the shell but with Vim commands or keybindings

+## Vim Surround
+Handy bindings to add/modify/delete characters surrounding words, blocks of text or selections in Visual mode

 ## Harpoon
 Picked this one up from the internet, handy way to pin or favorite specific files so you can get back to them quickly